-- How I inform Source on what needs to get done and what's in the way of humanity being willing and able to be all they can be;
+1. How I inform Source on what needs to get done and what’s in the way of humans being willing and able to be all they can be;

-At this point they are not able to connect and stay connected to a person they are testing long enough for the results to be reliable.
-At this point they are not even able to disconnect from the people whose feelings they are feeling... bummer.
+Empaths, for example, at this point are not able to connect and stay connected to a person they are testing long enough for the results to be reliable.
+At this point they are not even able to disconnect from the people whose feelings they are feeling… bummer.

-The other thing I got from the empath course is the topic of this article.
+The other thing I got from the empath course I ran is the topic of this article.

 Your life can be expressed and turned around by your two favorite fairy tales.

 Here are my two favorite fairy tales:

 Long long time ago, a little old lady lived in her little old cottage right at the edge of the forest.
 She had lived there all her life.
 She had everything.
 She grew her own vegetables, she had chickens, geese, and even a little piglet she bought at the market every year.